A BIG Thank you to:

 get a drill bit the same diameter as the LED globe and drill a hole where you want to place the 3mm LED from the inside of the cab.
 Place the 3mm LED through this hole until it just protrudes out through the hole as you desire it.

-Place a small piece of duct tape on the back of the LED, to hold it in place.
+Place a small piece of duct tape on the back of the model train LED, to hold it in place.
 Do this to both sides of the body.
 Wire both colored wires: Red to all red and black to all black together.

 Then attach the red wires to the center rail pick up power wire.
 You can either place electrical tape or heat shrink, or even a wire nut over the twisted wires to avoid a short.
 I use heat shrink.
 Then solder all the black wires to a ground.
 You may want to use longer wire, depending on the location of either the power wire from the center rail or the ground wire.